CS534Group19/Assignment1/README.md

     # RUNNING PART 2 - Hill Climbing
         1. To run Hill Climbing:
             1.1 - Run from command line
-                1.1.1 - COMMAND: annealling_hillclimbing.py xxxx
+                1.1.1 - COMMAND: `python greedy_hillclimbing.py path_to_board.csv time`
+                    1.1.1.1
-                1.1.2 - This will run the final version of hill climbing, allowing xxxx seconds for the search to occur.
+                        - path_to_board.csv: the path location of the board CSV file the algorithm will search
-                    1.1.2.1 - NOTE: xxxx represents the time allowance in REAL SECONDS
+                        - time: a value in seconds, can be an integer or float as it is cast to float during execution
         2. Output from Hill Climbing:
             2.1 - Moves
                 The exact moves necessary to solve the board state